Factors of Production, the Four Types, and Who Owns Them

 The majority of entrepreneurs in the United States own small businesses.
-That's 5.8 million out of six million companies.
-They create 65 percent of all new jobs.
+There are 30.2 million small businesses in the United States, and 47.5% of employees work for a small business.
 One reason small businesses do so well is that it's relatively easy to get funded compared to other countries.
 Others raise money on the stock market by issuing an initial public offering.
 Shares in these companies are called small-cap stocks.

 Who Owns the Factors of Production

 Ownership of the factors of production depends on the type of economic system and society.

 Why Some People Think There Are Five Factors of Production